Can you use two wallpapers in one room? We say yes! Why limit your choices!?

 All out clash for Maximalists

-Having written much about Minimalism and pared back tastes, let’s not forget the lovers of bold patterns and bright colours.
-The use of two wallpapers in one room is right up your street.
+For maximalists the use of two wallpapers in one room is right up your street.
 And nothing says you have to scale it back.
-Dare to be different with two big designs.
-The same rules apply; have tonal similarities and different scales.
-Otherwise go wild!
+Dare to be different with two big designs and the same rules apply; have tonal similarities and different scales.
+Or a theme that connects the two.